Loading...

 How to consume Chicken Broth, Bouillon Or Consomme without glucose spikes

-Incorporate vegetables like spinach, kale, or broccoli into your chicken broth.
-These will slow down the absorption of glucose.
+Add vegetables like broccoli, spinach, or kale to your chicken broth.
+These foods can slow down the absorption of glucose.

-Add a small amount of olive oil or avocado to your broth.
-Healthy fats can help stabilize blood sugar levels.
+Add a small amount of olive oil or avocado to your broth to help stabilize blood sugar levels.

 Opt for Whole Grains